 Depending on your CRM, you'll find different things it can notify you about.

 "One of the best features [in PipeDrive] is "the 'deal rotting' feature which notifies users when a deal is stalling," says Trekksoft's Iannone.
 Or, you might find ingenious uses of existing features if your CRM doesn't have the notifications you want.
-The Bizzabo team uses Base's tasks as an easy way to notify people in their team about what they need to do.
+The Bizzabo team uses tasks in Base, now known as Zendesk Sell, tasks as an easy way to notify people in their team about what they need to do.